SalomonSuspect/WattWatch/README.md

 # WattWatch
-Ebike Telemetry Tool

-## Overview
 WattWatch is a ebike telemetry tool to capture, analyze and visualize ebike statistics.
 The complete tool includes two sub applications
 ![alt text](image.png)

 ### desktop_app
 desktop_app is written in python using PyQT6.
-The desktop application is responsible for capturing data from the ebike and normalizing the data to send to the backend server called thundercloud
+The desktop application is responsible for capturing data from the ebike and normalizing the data to send to the backend server called thundercloud.

 #### Data simulation
 For the time being ride data is being simulated by providing csv files of ride data in the format timestamp, long, lat, speed, soc